Crockpot lasagna soup is the perfect comfort food for a chilly winter day. The recipe is simple and easy to follow.

-It has all the flavor and heartiness of actual lasagna but isn’t as high in calories.
+Crockpot lasagna soup has all the flavor and heartiness of actual lasagna but in a healthier form.

 Crockpot Lasagna Soup

-Gooey cheese, well-seasoned meat, all that tomatoey goodness?
+Lasagna is always great.
+Gooey cheese, well-seasoned meat, and all that tomatoey goodness?
 You can’t beat it.

-Crockpot lasagna soup, on the other hand, is simple and requires very little hands-on time.
+Slow cooker lasagna soup, though, is simple and requires very little hands-on time.
 Seriously.
 You’ll love it.

 Here’s what you’ll need to make this scrumptious soup:

-- Lasagna noodles: These noodles help add chunkiness and texture to the soup.
+- Lasagna noodles.
+These noodles help add chunkiness and texture.
 They’re also what make it lasagna soup instead of noodle soup.
 (Although you can use any other noodles in a pinch.)

 Tips for the Best Lasagna Soup